Skip to Content

 Most restaurants use tandoori style chicken for chicken tikka masala.
 Here is my recipe.

-Personally, I think the tandoori chicken tikka is a must!
+Personally, I think tandoori chicken tikka is a must!

 Make this chicken tikka masala recipe your own…